Talk to Your Guide: (605) 252-9100

 Ecology

 Ecology reveals how plants, wildlife, weather, and soil work together as living systems.
 This section helps you see the land as something dynamic and connected, rather than a collection of separate features.
 It’s a foundation for understanding everything else you’ll encounter.
+You’ll learn how elevation, moisture, and exposure shape what grows where, and why the same drive can feel like a series of entirely different worlds.

 ecology pasque flower